SciML/DiffEqFlux.jl/README.md

 ## Problem Domain

-DiffEqFlux.jl is for neural ordinary differential equations.
+DiffEqFlux.jl is for implicit layer machine learning.
 DiffEqFlux.jl provides architectures which match the interfaces of machine learning libraries such as Flux.jl and Lux.jl to make it easy to build continuous-time machine learning layers into larger machine learning applications.

 The following layer functions exist: